OhbSarah/Python-/README.md

-Creation of two packages ss part of my training.
+Creation of two packages part of my training.

 One of those package is Calculator, used to calculate a user's carbon footprint based on their responses to different questions.